apache/arrow/docs/source/java/flight.rst

 Using the Flight Client
 =======================

-To connect to a Flight service, call `FlightClient`_ with a location.
+To connect to a Flight service, create a `FlightClient`_ with a location.

 .. code-block:: Java